 Since the beginning, we believe our role is to create avenues to empower those affected by the conflict by developing their skills and reviving their sense of humanity and dignity.
 To that end we opened our first community center in Shatila, in the suburbs of Beirut, in May 2013.
 The center was created to establish a reference point for Syrian refugees in an area neglected by other aid organizations, where they can seek direct assistance and information and learn income-generating skills.
 In the course of our interactions with our beneficiaries, we noticed a pressing need for medical services.
 Therefore, in September 2013 we partnered with Médecins Sans Frontières to open a clinic on the first floor of our Shatila Community Center, which provides free services to pregnant women, children under 15 years old, and people with chronic diseases.

-After only a year of hard work and planning, in February 2014, Basmeh & Zeitooneh became an officially registered NGO in Lebanon.
+After only a year of hard work and planning, in February 2014, Basmeh & Zeitooneh became an officially registered organisation in Lebanon under the decree #145/2014.
 Today, our organization serves an estimated 17,214 Syrian individuals in Lebanon, and employs more than two hundred full-time staff members and volunteers.
 We have also opened a community centers in Burj Al Barajneh, Tripoli, Nabaa and the Bekaa Valley, with another underway in Gaziantep, Turkey.